Unusual traditions in different countries of the world. Amazing customs and traditions of different peoples of the world

 About quirks

-Japan - crawl and "yobai"
+Japan - crawl up and "yobay"

-South America - Indian bab formation
+South America - Indian Babformation

 Africa - food preferences

-In the late 1940s, the German gynecologist Ernst Grafenberg discovered a new erogenous zone in the wards.
+In the late 1940s, German gynecologist Ernst Grafenberg discovered a new erogenous zone in his patients.
 It was located on the upper wall of the vagina and was the size of a pea.
-Grafenberg described it in the scientific paper The Role of the Urethra in the Female Orgasm (1950).
+Grafenberg described it in the scientific article “The Role of the Urethra in the Female Orgasm” (1950).
 Either the circulation of this publication was too small, or the title did not inspire the general public, but until the early 80s, even Cosmopolitan stubbornly ignored Grafenberg's discovery.

 Mesopotamia - temple prostitution

-Russia is a country of councils
+Russia is a country of Soviets

-Micronesia - love with a spark
+Micronesia – love with a sparkle

-Despite all the attempts of historians and ethnographers to create a clear picture of the development of some peoples, there are still many secrets and white spots in the history of the origin of many nations and nationalities.
+Despite all the attempts of historians and ethnographers to create a clear picture of the development of some peoples, there are still many secrets and blind spots in the history of the origin of many nations and nationalities.
 Our review contains the most mysterious peoples of our planet - some of them have sunk into oblivion, while others live and develop today.

 1. Russians

-2 Maya
+2. Maya

 3. Laplanders or Sami